Deploying SAP applications on Power Virtual Server

 saptune status

-RHEL System Roles for SAP are a collection of roles that are run by ansible to help you configure a RHEL system for the installation of SAP HANA or SAP NetWeaver.
-Ansible files for SAP configuration are distributed and updated directly by
+RHEL System Roles for SAP are a collection of Ansible roles that help you configure a RHEL system for installing SAP HANA or SAP NetWeaver.
+Ansible roles for SAP configuration are distributed and updated directly by Red Hat, so the task performed

-Red Hat, so the executed tasks and required parameters might vary depending on the version of rhel-system-roles-sap
+and parameters required might vary depending on the version of the rhel-system-roles-sap

-Beginning with rhel-system-roles-sap-3.2.0-1.el8_4
+Starting with rhel-system-roles-sap-3.2.0-1.el8_4

 , /root/sap-netweaver.yml

-and /root/sap-hana.yml
+, and /root/sap-hana.yml

-in the OS images with RHEL
+files in the OS images for

 Previous role name | New role name |